TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 | 1832 FOX CHASE DR, GOODLETTSVILLE | 1832 FOX CHASE DR                 |
 | 1864 FOX CHASE DR, GOODLETTSVILLE | 1864 FOX CHASE DR                 |

-A new column called ``SplitAddress`` was added to our dataset and the table was updated,
+A new column called ``SplitAddress`` was added to the dataset and the table was updated,

 ```
 ALTER TABLE [dbo].['NashvilleHousing']